Claude Fable 5 moved to credits-only billing for every subscriber tier today, is the 27-day access rollercoaster finally settling down?

 Today marks the third distinct access change for Claude Fable 5 in under a month.
 It launched globally on June 9 alongside Mythos 5, was suspended on June 12 after a US export control action, had access restored on July 1 once the controls were lifted, briefly included at 50 percent of weekly usage limits as a compensatory gesture, and as of today that compensatory window has ended, meaning every Pro, Max and Team subscriber now pays usage credits for any Fable 5 access rather than getting it bundled into their subscription

-The economics are a genuinely large jump for anyone who built workflows on it during the free restoration window.
+The economics are a large jump for anyone who built workflows on it during the free restoration window.
 A coding session processing a couple million output tokens runs meaningfully more on Fable 5's credit pricing than the same session on Claude Sonnet 5 at current introductory rates, or even Claude Opus 4.8's standard subscription pricing, which stays included

 The practical advice for anyone running production workflows is straightforward, audit whatever routes traffic to Fable 5 specifically and decide whether its extra capability on the hardest tasks is worth the credit cost compared to Opus 4.8, which remains fully included and is not a small step down in capability